ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/message-def.rst

 Usage
 -----

+The easiest way to generate a message definition is to use the :ref:`generatemessage-command-ref` command which automatically generates a message definition from the specified data source.
+You can edit the message definition it generates if necessary, usually to correct the "Type" assigned to some fields.

-How the engine handles input messages that do not match the message definition:
+Input messages that do not match the message definition are handled as follows:

 - If a message input is defined as fixed, the message fails entirely.
-  CSV must be fixed in length and order.
+  The CSV used as an input must be fixed in length and order.

-- If a message input is defined as mapped, as long as the message type is declared correctly, the correct fields are selected and unknown fields are ignored.
+- If a message input is defined as mapped, the correct fields are selected and unknown fields are ignored, as long as the message type is declared correctly.

 Output messages
 ~~~~~~~~~~~~~~~